Shakespeare Sarani

 Shakespeare Sarani (earlier Theatre Road) is a street running in the central business district of Kolkata, India, from Park Circus to Chowringhee Road (Birla Planetarium).
 It was renamed on 24 April 1964 after William Shakespeare, to mark the fourth birth centenary of the legendary playwright.
 It is considered to be a high street of Kolkata with many commercial establishments, offices, shops and restaurants situated by the road.
 It intersects with other important roads in the CBD like Acharya Jagadish Chandra Bose Road, Camac Street, Loudon Street and Rawdon Street.
 Few other roads like, Little Russel Street, Wood Street, Picasso Bithi & Lord Sinha Road criss-crosses or merge into Shakespeare Sarani from North or South.
-West of Birla Planetarium crossing, Shakespeare Sarani becomes Queen's Way.
+To the West of Birla Planetarium crossing, Shakespeare Sarani becomes Queen's Way.

 History

 At the corner of Chowringhee Road and Theatre Road was the Theatre of Calcutta from 1813 to 1839.
 It was burnt down by fire and never rebuilt.